snellen/umvvm/README.md

 names in brackets):
 - The **View (BaseViewFragment/BaseViewActivity)** shows data to the user and receives user input
 - The **ViewModel (BaseViewModel)** holds the state and exposes it to the view using LiveData.
-It exposes methods to react to actions by the user and handles them by executing one or more UseCase(s) and updating it's LiveData as a result.
+It exposes methods to react to actions by the user and handles them by executing one or more UseCase(s), updating it's LiveData as a result.
-- A **UseCase (UseCase)** is a single purpose, reusable logic block that implements some business rule.
+- A **UseCase (UseCase)** is a single purpose, reusable logic block that implements the business rules.
 A complex ViewModel might be composed of many UseCases.
 - The **Model** defines the domain models and contains repository interfaces though which the domain models are loaded, created and modified.